 2.)
 Limit Patterns

 You should be the focus of your images, not what you are wearing.
-Stay away from busy patterns that may be distracting.
+Stay away from busy patterns or logos that may be distracting.
 In a group of several people, one pattern can work to bring the other colors together, but not everyone should be wearing them.

 3.)
 Consider Your Home Decor